slamdev/golang-http-service/README.md

 [Uber config](https://github.com/uber-go/config) library is used to parse and merge config files.
 It also supports environment variables.

-Configuration files are embedded into the resulting binary with [pkger](https://github.com/markbates/pkger) tool.
+Configuration files are embedded into the resulting binary with [go embed](https://pkg.go.dev/embed).

 Additionally you can add more configuration files from filesystem by defining `APP_CONFIG_ADDITIONAL_LOCATION` env variable.
 In this case the app will recursively search for `application.yaml` files in that location.

-### Monitoring
+### Observability

 [Zap](https://github.com/uber-go/zap) is used to control logs.
 Logs are outputted in plain text format when the application is running locally and in json format when the **cloud** profile is used.